MicLieg/LinuxGSM-Dev-Docs/getting-started/development-software.md

 ## SSH Client

 To connect to Linux servers an SSH client is needed.
 There are various clients available to choose from.
-For Windows, MobaXterm is a great option for the classic PuTTY.
+For Windows, MobaXterm is a great option or the classic PuTTY.
 For Linux and Mac Remmina works well for saving SSH sessions.

 * [Termius](https://termius.com/) (Cross-platform)
 * [MobaXterm](https://mobaxterm.mobatek.net/) (Windows)